-In the event that a vacancy shall occur on the Board by resignation, removal, death, or for any other reason, a successor shall be appointed to fill the unexpired term for such member by a majority vote of the Commission.
-(Ord.
-No. 2014-06, § 2, 7-8-14)
+- (A) Members of the Board shall be appointed by the Village Commission for a term of two years to coincide with the Village's general election.
+In the event that a vacancy shall occur on the Board by reason of resignation, removal, death, or for any other reason, a successor shall be appointed to fill the unexpired term for such member. - (B) Any member may be removed from the office by the Commission upon majority vote of the Commission.